What does a biochemistry major study?

 Biochemistry is on the interface between the chemical and biological universe, with particular attention paid to the study of life.
-A Bachelor of Science in Biochemistry will give student the chemical understanding of the biological world that surrounds us.
-Students in this major will take introductory and advance courses in both the Department of Chemistry and the Department of Biology.
+A Bachelor of Science in biochemistry will give student the chemical understanding of the biological world that surrounds us.
+Students in this major will take introductory and advanced courses in both chemistry and biology.

 Why study biochemistry at Coastal Carolina University?

-- A unique major that spans two very exciting disciplines.
-A degree is biochemistry will prepare you for a wide variety of post-graduate (M.S., Ph.D., M.D., D.O., and D.D.S) such as graduate programs in chemistry, biology, biochemistry, pharmacy, medical, or dental school.
+- Biochemistry is a unique major that spans two very exciting disciplines.
+A degree is biochemistry will prepare you for a wide variety of post-graduate (M.S., Ph.D., M.D., D.O. and D.D.S) such as graduate programs in chemistry, biology, biochemistry, pharmacy, medical or dental school.

 - Students will have an opportunity to work with faculty on independent research programs.
 Recent topics include viruses, prions, and enzyme kinetics.